Assessing and recording vulnerability

 We’ve developed a Client Wellbeing Checklist to help make this easier.

 It contains 20 suggested factors to consider when meeting a client and a ‘red/amber/green’ rating to easily highlight any potential issues.
-These suggested wordings can be adapted to suit a firm’s business requirements, brand and compliance policy to:

 - Formalise a vulnerability assessment process